 Drs.
 Nia Banks and Aderonke Omotade have been friends for years.
 They met at a conference in med school and now vacation together at Martha’s Vineyard in Massachusetts each summer.
 Banks is a board-certified plastic surgeon, Omotade is a board-certified internal medicine physician and psychiatrist.

 But by 2018, both had been in the medical field for over a decade and were craving something new.
 One day, they struck up a conversation at Martha’s Vineyard.

-“Being in Martha’s Vineyard, days where you wake up and all you have to do is take care of yourself is such a lovely experience,” Banks says.
+“Being in Martha’s Vineyard, days where you wake up and all you have to do is take care of yourself is such a lovely experience,” Omotade said.
 “I thought it would be nice to have this all the time, this experience, and share with other people the sense of being mindful and whole, being yourself.”

-Omotade was totally on board and, after a bit of research and further brainstorming, they discovered what they wanted to do was provide a wellness spa accessible to all people regardless of gender or age.
+After a bit of research and further brainstorming, the two discovered that what they wanted to do was provide a wellness spa accessible to all people regardless of gender or age.

 “We really want people to take care of themselves, to take time to be in spaces that respect the right for self-care,” says Banks.
 “It shouldn’t be a privilege or occasion, but it should be a part of your regular balanced routine.”

 Over the next year in a half, the pair worked on an idea: They would combine their specialties to bring that same sense of holistic wellness they felt in Massachusetts to their home in Baltimore.
 Art of Balance Wellness Spa is more than the average spa.
 Broken down into three pillars, it offers modern aesthetics, wellness therapies, and spa experiences.

 “We bring all of these resources together; we can individualize and customize a treatment for each individual,” says Omotade.